copier-org/copier/docs/configuring.md

     _templates_suffix: ""
     ```

+If there is a file with the template extension next to another one without it, the one
+without extension will be ignored.

+!!! example

+    ```tree result="shell"
+    my_copier_template
+        README.md           # Your template's README, ignored at rendering README.md.jinja     # README that will be rendered CONTRIBUTING.md     # Used both for the template and the subprojects
+    ```

 !!! warning

     Copier 5 and older had a different default value: `.tmpl`.
 If you wish to keep it,